-Gaku is a system for Pilates instructors to create personalised video lessons for their students to work on at home.
+Gaku is a mobile and web app for Pilates instructors to create personalised video lessons for their students to work on at home.
 The project was designed and developed during Gravitywell's 2018 annual hackathon.

 We started with our own paper sketches of the Instructor desktop app and the Student native mobile app.
 Further design decisions were made by building clickable prototypes.
 We selected modern software tools and existing video handling libraries to ensure that development would be fast and flexible.